FAQ

 How do I volunteer?

-Volunteers complete a staff application (for either Traditional Camp Week or Winter Weekends) that can be downloaded from this site or obtained from the Personnel Director or the Camp office.
+Volunteers complete a staff application (for either Traditional Camp Week or Weekend programs) that can be accessed from this site.

 When are applications available?